 Here are the available surgical treatments for breast cancer:

 As with all cancers, early detection of breast cancer in its early stages yields a much better prognosis and outcome.
-At Maven Surgery, Singapore breast surgeon Dr Chong Chee Keong specializes in breast cancer treatment as well as breast cancer surgery, always with the patient’s preferences and wellbeing in mind.
+At Maven Surgery, Singapore breast surgeon Dr Chong Chee Keong specializes in breast cancer treatment as well as breast surgery Singapore, always with the patient’s preferences and wellbeing in mind.
 Dr Chong also actively participates in international cancer conferences and overseas breast cancer surgery training, ensuring that his knowledge and skills are kept up-to-date.
 Contact Dr Chong at 6355 5285 for a comprehensive consultation today.

 Colorectal cancer is basically cancer of the colon and rectum and is most prevalent among people aged 50 and above.
 To put the scale of colorectal cancer in perspective, it is the #1 cancer in Singapore and it does not discriminate – it is #1 among men and #2 among women.